 First, it is being promoted as a modular monitor; a modular monitor needs a network infrastructure for exchange of measurement-data but this is blatantly missing.

 Next, there are plenty of missing connector sockets on the AY-663P input unit or in its place, the Life Scope PT transport monitor.
-The users will soon learn they need enough connector sockets, not a few flexible sockets.
-Why should the users tolerate such illogical design?
+The prospective buyers should question the benefit of the three flexible sockets when many more sockets are needed!

 Similarly configured input units with different SpO2 algorithms |